 - Press Windows key + R to bring up a Run dialog.

 That's it.
 You can extend the grace period up to three times, giving you a total testing time of 120 days.
 I suppose if you were willing to reinstall your OS every 120 days, you could run Vista for free indefinitely.
 That would be a major hassle though.

 Thanks to Jeff Atwood for this trick.

 This entry was posted on Tuesday, January 30th, 2007 at 23:30 and is filed under PC Doctor Tips, PC Doctor's Useful Links.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.